MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 ---
 title: "Send a survey by using email | MicrosoftDocs"
-description: "This topic explains how to send a survey by using the built-in email composer in Dynamics 365 Customer Voice." ms.date: 01/08/2024 ms.topic: article
+description: "This article explains how to send a survey by using the built-in email composer in Dynamics 365 Customer Voice." ms.date: 01/08/2024 ms.topic: article
 author: sbmjais